-The ALERTS page is used to provide emergency related information to the campus community.
+The ALERTS page is used to provide emergency related information to the campus community, when and if it becomes available.
 The main webpage can be altered to provide incident specific information or simple alerts.

 The ALERTS page allows the university to disseminate information beyond those directly associated with the university.

 Information on the page is broken down into three categories:

 - Information only – information about a situation that does not present an imminent threat but where the campus community may be concerned about safety or security.